 I hung one on the rocking chair closest to the door…

 …and tied my second note onto the back door handle.

 Next up, it was sticky note time.
 There are mailbox rooms on the left and right sides of the building, and they’re separated by a center hall.
 I had decided the night before that I would just go with my gut and walk into one of the rooms and stick my note onto whichever mailbox my hand led me to first.

 This is where the adventure started to get a little more…adventurous.

-RIGHT before I stuck the sticky note to the mailbox, a mail man came walking through the door, and your girl panicked.
-I instantly entered a little state-of-being I like to call the Perspiration Station, and proceeded to blurt out something about a “photo project” before he even asked why I was standing there with a camera in one hand, and a sticky note in the other.
+RIGHT before I stuck the sticky note to the mailbox, a mail man came walking through the door, and I panicked.
+I blurted out something about a “photo project” before he even asked why I was standing there with a camera in one hand and a sticky note in the other.